jhobel85/RuntimeDiagToolkit/DiagnosticsToolkit.AspNetCore/Readme.md

+the ASP.NET Core project adds a Microsoft.AspNetCore.App framework reference and web dependencies by design (web integration)

-Examples where DiagnosticToolkit.AspNetCore can be used/referenced
+**Examples where DiagnosticToolkit.AspNetCore can be used/referenced**

 **API: add DI + diagnostics endpoint (sample: DiagnosticsToolkit.AspNetCore.API)**
 Code: